 Virtual staging is perfect for vacant homes or those still under development.
-Instead of expecting possible buyers can see what a house might look like or envision a room packed with furniture, they can see the opportunity in the virtual models.
+Instead of expecting possible buyers can see what a house might look like or envision a room packed with furniture, they can see the opportunity in virtual models.
 The technology for virtual staging has advanced dramatically.
-Virtually-altered images look a lot further than reality.
+Virtually altered images look a lot further than reality.
 This realism is both an advantage and a danger.

 Don't mislead buyers

-Computers enable you to improve wall colours, insert furniture, or present reasonable kitchen upgrades.
-These innovations make photos inviting to possible buyers scrutinizing online.
-Some real estate agents have perceived a significant uptick in showings after posting virtually-staged images.
+Computers enable you to improve wall colors, insert furniture, or present reasonable kitchen upgrades.
+These innovations make photos inviting to possible buyers who are scrutinizing online.
+Some real estate agents have seen a significant uptick in showings after posting virtually staged images.

-Virtual staging can make people excited and on the door.
-Once in, they may be frustrated as they look at vacant rooms, not the beautifully-staged rooms they viewed online.
-Some virtual staging firms advise placing framed photos of each staged room in the house to support possible buyers connect with the layout of the space that they liked.
+Virtual staging can make people excited.
+Once in, they may be frustrated as they look at vacant rooms, not the beautifully staged rooms they viewed online.
+Some virtual staging firms advise placing framed photos of each staged room in the house to support possible buyers to connect with the layout of the place that they liked.

 Apart from real distress at a viewing, virtual staging can point to real estate legal problems if you aren't cautious.
-Disclose all virtual staging.
+Disclose all aspects that include virtual staging.
 Any digitally modified photos should be marked to note that they are just possible designs of the rooms.

-Also, to avoid legal concerns, this note can serve interested individuals to see an empty or sparsely- furnished house when showing.
+Also, share the before and after photos to avoid legal concerns, this can help interested individuals to see the empty house when showing.

-Share the before and after photos.
 One precise method to give possible buyers a sense of the place and its possibilities is to show before and after pictures side by side.
 Utilize clear labels to give customers a realistic view of the home, while helping them think about what it could look like with furniture or renovations.